smart-models/Hypothetical-QA/README.md

 - Grammar errors, missing articles, or incomplete sentences

 QUALITY STANDARDS:
-- Each question should test meaningful understanding of important concepts
+- Each question should focus on important concepts that improve retrieval
-- Questions should be exam-worthy and educationally valuable
+- Questions should be retrieval-friendly and RAG-optimized
-- Prefer questions that require synthesis and analysis over recall
+- Prefer questions that capture key information and semantic relationships
-- Ensure variety in question types and difficulty levels
+- Ensure variety in question types and coverage of content

 OUTPUT FORMAT:
 - Provide your response as a clean sequence of questions and answers